-Go through the gate and follow the gravel path though an area of scrubby grassland, which runs parallel to a minor road on your right.
-At the end go through the metal gate and onto the minor road.
-Turn left and take care as you follow it round to the right.
+Go through the gate and follow the path though an area of scrubby grassland, which runs parallel to a minor road on your right.
+At the end go through the wooden gate and onto the minor road.
+Take care as you follow it round to the right.
 You are now going to leave the Cotswold Way, so ignore any further waymarks you might see for it.
 Stay on the road as it then bears left.

 Just before you meet the main road (Lansdown Road) look for a path on your right 4.
 Take the path following the most trodden route diagonally across the field to a gap in the wooden fence.
-Go through the gap to cross a minor road and then pick up the path on the other side, passing a fenced off area of hardstanding on your left.
+Go through the gap to cross a track and the pick up the path on the other side, passing a small parking area and a fenced off area of hardstanding on your left.